 19 days from Budapest to ParisOverview

 Sail along the Danube, Main, Rhine, and Moselle Rivers, and through the Main Danube Canal and dramatic Rhine Gorge on this remarkable river cruise vacation.
 Begin your trip with two nights in the vibrant Hungarian capital of Budapest, with guided sightseeing and time to explore the city on your own.
-Then, set sail and enjoy guided sightseeing that shows off the highlights in each city, including inside visits of Melk’s awe-inspiring Benedictine Abbey, the Bishop’s Residenz in Würzburg, Siegfried’s Mechanical Musical Instrument Museum in charming Rüdesheim, and Reichsburg Castle in Cochem.
-In Regensburg we’ll introduce you to some of Germany’s famous beers.
+Then, set sail and enjoy guided sightseeing that shows off the highlights in each city, including inside visits of Melk’s awe-inspiring Benedictine Abbey, the Bishop’s Residenz in Würzburg, and Siegfried’s Mechanical Musical Instrument Museum in charming Rüdesheim.
+In Regensburg we’ll introduce you to some of Germany’s famous beers, and in Bernkastel you’ll enjoy a tasting of Moselle wines.
 Travel by high-speed train to Paris, where your vacation concludes with two overnights, guided sightseeing, and plenty of free time to explore the “City of Light” at your own pace!Duration:

 Day 1 Arrive in Budapest, Hungary.